bestwebsoft/gallery-wordpress-plugin/readme.txt

 = How to change image order on the single gallery page? =

-1. Please open the menu "Galleries" and choose random gallery from the list.
+1. If you have WordPress version 3.5 and higher, please open the menu "Galleries" and choose random gallery from the list.
 It will take you to the gallery editing page.
-Please use the drag and drop function to change the order of the images and do not forget to save the post.
-Please do not forget to select `Sort images by` -> `sort images` in the plugin settings (http://your_domain/wp-admin/admin.php?page=gallery-plugin.php)
+Use the drag and drop function to change the order of the images and do not forget to save the post.
+Do not forget to select `Sort images by` -> `sort images` in the plugin settings.

-2. Please go to the "Galleries" menu and select random gallery in the list.
+2. If you have WordPress version older than 3.5, please go to the "Galleries" menu and select random gallery in the list.
 It will take you to the gallery editing page.
 There will be one or several media upload icons between the title and the content blocks.
-Please choose any icon.
+Choose any icon.
 After that you'll see a popup window containing three or four tabs.
 Go to the Gallery tab and you will see attachments related to this gallery.
 You can change their order using the drag and drop option.
 Just set an order and click the 'Save' button.

 = I am using WP with rtl language and I have a problem with the lightbox displaying on iPad/iPhone. =